 - Support for Youth Development through Music Popularization

 Community Development through Music

 Yamaha Music Japan Co., Ltd., is advancing the Oto-Machi Project for Creating Musical Towns.
-The Oto-Machi Project aims to revitalize communities and create shared value of companies and society by harnessing “the power of music to connect people.”
+The Oto-Machi Project aims to revitalize communities and create shared value for companies and society by harnessing “the power of music to connect people.”
 To address the issues faced by municipalities, communities, and companies, the Yamaha Group proposes and supports citizen participatory projects, events, and programs that use music as a tool for community development.
 The Group aims to help create the independent communities that form sustainable community foundations.
 Through the Oto-Machi Project, we promote new forms of social contribution activities by offering focused support for the early stages of community development and building schemes for places and times that allow for ongoing activities open to free participation by community members.

 Regional Contribution Activities by the Yamaha Symphonic Band

 The Yamaha Symphonic Band, which was established in 1961, is an amateur band comprised of Yamaha Group employees.
 The band’s activities include holding regular musical performances and pop concerts, supporting the Yamaha Baseball Club, and performing regularly and appearing in contests in Japan and overseas.
 The band also actively participates in events rooted in local communities while helping Hamamatsu City realize its vision for becoming a “city of music.”
-The Promenade Concert held in front of JR Hamamatsu Station is one example of these events.
+Examples of these events include a concert commemorating the opening of Hamamatsu City’s newly built community musical hall.

 The Yamaha Group contributes to the healthy development of youths and the development of music education and culture through activities that include bringing music and musical instruments to local communities in addition to activities to popularize music.